 AERI is founded on UNT’s strong legacy of addressing environmental issues, which began with the eminent scientist, Dr. J.K.G.
 “Doc” Silvey who began water research at UNT by examining the differences in tap water.
 For nearly 80 years, a team of researchers has been investigating the complex nature of the natural world and how people’s actions influence it.

 THE MISSION OF AERI is to foster, facilitate and conduct science-based interdisciplinary environmental research that provides an understanding of how human actions impact the environment, and then use that knowledge to suggest scientific, engineering, policy and/or educational solutions to actual environmental problems

 - Water Quality

 - Remote Sensing

 - Ecosystems and Conservation

-The AERI is directed is led by environmental scientist Dr. Samuel F. Atkinson.
+The AERI is directed by environmental scientist Dr. Samuel F. Atkinson.